TheMulhima/Easier-Pantheon-Practice/README.md

 Easier Pantheon Practice

 # Description:
 A mod that makes practicing in HoG easier.
-Its main features are: allows you to press a key to reload bosses much quicker, matches the health and damage of bosses with P5, gives the ability to do fury practice in HoG.
+Its main features are: allows you to press a key to reload bosses much quicker, matches the health and damage of bosses with P5, and gives you the ability to do fury practice in HoG.
 There are more but you can read the readme for that ¬‿¬.

 # How to use
 - Download this mod, the Modding API and SFCore from the modinstaller.